K3yL0ck/ToSProject/README.md

 # ToSProject
 What Is ToSProject?
 Its A Discord Bot Run Using discord.py That Try To Make Discord A Better And Safe Place
+# Project Has Stop, Thanks You For Supporting Me
+note : you can still invite the bots but it will be never go online

 # Invite Links
 <a href='https://discord.com/api/oauth2/authorize?client_id=939930914794905630&permissions=8&scope=bot'>
   <img src='https://cdn.discordapp.com/attachments/939940962967355406/939945820491513886/toslogo.png' />